t-mullen/hyperhost/README.md

 ##Go Beyond Static Websites
 HyperHost creates a virtual server that uses your browser runtime to handle HTTP-like requests.

-It has syntax similar to Express.js (stay tuned for additions to the language)
+It has syntax similar to Express.js (stay tuned for additions to the language).
+Put your server code in a file named **HS-server.js**.
 ```
 var peerserver = require('peerserver');
 var app = peerserver.createApp();